ugwulo/Team-Ace-Git-Lab/CONTRIBUTING.md

 - Add a Screenshot image of any of your forked repositories, which you have cloned locally

+- goto the issues in this repo and add the screenshots in the appropriate folder

 - Make a pull request to submit your file

 ## Need any help?

-### Read this Article by [Kent C. Dodds] (https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to get started.
+### Read this Article by [Kent C. Dodds](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to get started.
 - Create an issue on github and tell us what challenges you are having, someone would be kind enough to help you out.
 - Tell us about the challenges you are facing in our slack channel.
 - Google is your friend always.